thebaldgeek/thebaldgeek.github.io/README.md

 You can search and live view a lot of satcom ACARS feeds (and some HFDL / VHF VDL ones as well) on the site:-

 [tbg.airframes.io](https://tbg.airframes.io/)
+The closest thing there is to a 'users guide' for the site is [here](https://community.airframes.io/t/website-overview-tbg-airframes-io/159)

 Please note that the website is a dumpster fire. (ie, full of bugs and glitches).